-DO NOT store or use gasoline or other flammable, combustible, or corrosive vapors and liquids in the vicinity of this or any other appliance.
+Do not store or use gasoline or other flammable, combustible, or corrosive vapors and liquids in the vicinity of this or any other appliance.

-- WHAT TO DO IF YOU SMELL GAS:
+- WHAT TO DO IF YOU SMELL GAS

-- DO NOT try to light any appliance. - DO NOT touch any electrical switch; DO NOT use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - Installation and service must be performed by a qualified installer, service agency, or the gas supplier.
+- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - Installation and service must be performed by a qualified installer, service agency or the gas supplier.

-For your family's comfort, safety and convenience, it is recommended this water heater be installed and serviced by a plumbing professional.
+For your family's comfort, safety and convenience we recommend this water heater be installed and serviced by a plumbing professional.